 More individuals and organizations will be shifting towards cloud computing, which also involves cloud-based web applications and their penetration risks.

 Many organizations believe that compliance with the OWASP Top 10 Vulnerability List is the ultimate security measure.
 It has never been a complete truth and in 2015 most organizations will have to realize this fact.

 John Pironti, president of IP Architects, explains that compliance should be a start point.
 He says that it’s just a baseline security posture and organizations will need to look beyond that and develop a security trend on their own.

-A collection of such crimeware will pose as a serious threat to intelligence agencies all across the globe.
-From business’ point of view too, availability of crimeware is catastrophic.
+A collection of such crimeware will pose a serious threat to intelligence agencies all across the globe.
+From a business point of view too, the availability of crimeware is catastrophic.